 Machine learning is a term sometimes used interchangeably with AI, but in truth it is just one application of AI technology.
 The idea is that we should be able to give machines access to sources of data and have them “learn” without being explicitly programmed.

-— customers asking questions, and people answering those questions.
+Customer service is a natural application for AI, because it tends to generate huge amounts of data — customers asking questions, and people answering those questions.

 Machine learning will allow computers to read all of that information (using technology like natural language processing and sentiment analysis), and train themselves on how to answer customer questions.